Home

 • understand their ecological place and impact as components of an ecosystem, members of a species, constituents of a society, and individual human beings

-• do ecological mapping (similar to concept mapping) as an easy way to learn systems thinking
+• do ecological mapping and "webbing" (similar to concept mapping) as an easy way to learn systems thinking

 • develop their ecological consciousness and identity or sense of self (What elements and aspects of Nature do they identify with?
 Water?
 Air?
 The fire of energy?
 Landscapes?
 Which plants, birds, animals feed their souls?)